GustavS193940/BIManalyst_33_Sustainability/A5/README.md

 ## Wrap up
 ### Gustav s193940
+For me, this course has mostly been about broadening my knowledge on OpenBIM and the opportunities that lie in it.
+I recognise that there is still much more to learn, but I am also very proud of what we ended up creating.
+Our tool was a rather ambitious one, despite neither of us being very experienced in coding.
+This meant that we had to put a lot of thought and effort into our tool, applying our limited knowledge in creative ways to reach our goal, which is a skill that is always good to nourish.
+I hope to use OpenBIM more in the future, but even if I do not, I think simply knowing of its existence and the opportunities that come with it will allow me to make better, more informed choices in my future professional life.

 ### Nafsika s253100
 I enjoyed the process a lot because it connected different levels of OpenBIM in a very structured way.
 In A1 and A2, we were more like observers, getting familiar with Blender, GitHub, and Python.
 Since I didn't have any coding experience before, writing our own scripts and building a tool was definitely challenging and sometimes confusing, but it was also the most creative part.
 It pushed me to think more analytically and understand the logic behind the tools.